“Untrustworthy husband” is not the chirpiest title for a newlywed blog, I know.

 But someone recently found my blog by searching the phrase and even though I don’t typically expound on every term people use to find my blog (there are hundreds of them) I talk about them when I think they are important.

-Trying to build a marriage without trust is difficult because trust is vital for a healthy marriage.
-Love flourishes when we feel safe and secure in a relationship.
+Trying to build a healthy marriage without trust is next to impossible because trust is vital for love to thrive.
+A relationship flourishes when we feel safe and secure.

-My goal today is to affirm (and shed light to) the wife who suspects she’s standing on shaky grounds.
+My goal today is to affirm (and shed light) the wife who suspects she’s standing on shaky grounds.